bugzmanov/cleancode-critique/src/chapter_3.md

 ## The real problem

-Despite these improvements, the main critical issue remains unaddressed: the side effect of modifying the PageData object.
+Despite these improvements, we're missing the critical issue: both versions modify the PageData object as a side effect.
-Both `testableHtml` and `renderPageWithSetupsAndTeardowns` overwrite the PageData content to generate HTML, which introduces unexpected behavior.
+Both `testableHtml` and `renderPageWithSetupsAndTeardowns` overwrite PageData's content to generate HTML.
-This lack of clarity around the method’s scope and purpose is the real “weirdness” in the original code.
+This hidden behavior, not the code structure, is the real problem.